edelinic/ISDM-tut-1-/Assignment Document.md

 18. RM skill score rating is based on:
     * Previous call duration
     * Similarities between relationship managers profile and customers profile.
-19. Call Centres will be located in various countries across the world, therefore re-routing systems can see which regions/centres are online
-Staff assumed to be hired between business hours 9:00 - 17:00.
+19. Call Centres will be located in various countries across the world, and system can see which regionsare online Staff will work between business hours 9:00 - 17:00.
-20. Customer's inbound calls go through quick questionnaire with robot before being redirected to appropriate RM based on answers selected on keypad
+20. Customer's inbound calls go through quick questionnaire with robot before being redirected to appropriate RM
 21. CMC system will be used in conjunction with existing systems, such as forms that RM already use to sell Travel Packages
 22. CMC system has another system in place to allow recording of all incoming calls
 23. RM's profile is automatically updated with every customer they deal with